2026 Prospective Parents please use the link box down the righthand side to find out further information.

 In years 2 to 4 all children take part in at least one inter-school festival over the course of the year.
 This is supported by RSSP.

 We have more accurately identified our least active children and have focussed on ensuring as many of them as possible have attended a school sports club.
 These have been offered to these children before all others and free of charge.
-In the autumn term we identified that 3% of KS2 had low levels of activity (had never been to a sports club).
-During the autumn and spring term 40% of them attended a sports club.
-During Summer 2 all clubs will be offered free of charge initially to least active/disadvantaged and then the rest of the school.
+During the Spring and Summer terms all clubs were offered free of charge initially to least active/disadvantaged and then the rest of the school.

-Proportional representation is now a greater key priority across school focussing on our disadvantaged children and equity vs equality.
+Proportional representation is a key priority across school focussing on our disadvantaged children and equity vs equality.
 Equity recognises that each person has different circumstances (in and out of school) and we then allocate the exact resources and opportunities needed to reach an equal outcome for PE/sport such as free club places.
-We have seen an increase in disadvantage attendance in sports clubs over the year from 8% in the Autumn to 20% in the summer.
+92% (22/24) of our disadvantaged children have accessed some form of additional opportunity over the course of the year.
 This is an area we will continue to work on.

-Our Sports Leaders have had a higher profile within the school and have been 'on the ground' at a much earlier stage of the academic year supporting their peers with physical activity around school.
+Our Sports Leaders have had a higher profile within the school and have been 'on the ground' since November 2024, supporting their peers with physical activity around school.
 They have also supported PE lessons with warm up, cool downs and small group leadership and will support the KS1 Sports Day later in the summer term.

-Children continue to actively travel to school as a result of various initiatives we have signed up to and promoted such as Walk to School Week.
-Bikeability in year 4 and scoot sessions in years 1 and 2 have also given children the basic safety elements needed to do this with confidence.
+Children continue to actively travel to school as a result of various initiatives we have signed up to and promoted such as Walk to School Week and the Santa Challenge.
+Bikeability in year 4 has also given children the basic safety elements needed to ride with confidence.

 Please see our Sports Premium review for more information on the impact of PE/sport this year.